Tennessee vs. Purdue Music City Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - In Purdue's 12 games this year, it has seven wins against the spread.

-- The Boilermakers have been underdogs by 4.5 points or more four times this season and have covered the spread twice.
+- This year, the Boilermakers have two against the spread wins in four games as an underdog of 4.5 points or more.

-- Purdue has eclipsed the over/under in 33.3% of its opportunities this season (four times in 12 games with a set point total).
+- Purdue's games this season have gone over the point total in 33.3% of its opportunities (four times in 12 games with a set point total).

-- The Boilermakers have turned the ball over three more times (15 total) than the Volunteers have forced a turnover (12) this season.
+- The Boilermakers have turned the ball over 15 times this season, three more turnovers than the Volunteers have forced (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.